 - Dark Chocolate Red Wine Cupcakes - Use a dark chocolate box mix

-- Red Wine- dry red wines like Cabernet Sauvignon, Shiraz, Pinot Noir or Merlot work best with this recipe
+- Red Wine- bold dry red wines like Cabernet Sauvignon, Shiraz, Pinot Noir, or Merlot work best with this recipe

 - Frosting - These cupcakes are ideal with any frosting, but I especially love them with my Strawberry Whipped Cream Frosting (with jam).
-But they are also superb with my Chocolate Frosting (without butter)
+But they are also superb with my Chocolate Frosting (without butter).
+You could also use a cream cheese frosting.

 👪 Serving Size

-This red wine chocolate cupcake recipe makes enough frosting for 24 cupcakes or you can make 1-8 inch cake.
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+This red wine chocolate cupcakes recipe makes enough for 24 cupcakes or you can make a 1-8 inch chocolate red wine cake.
+However, you can half, double, or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

 🌡️Storage